surveyjs/survey-library/docs/get-started-jquery.md

 ---
 title: jQuery Form Library | Getting Started Guide
-description: A step-by-step tutorial on how to add the SurveyJS Form Library to a jQuery application.
+description: A step-by-step tutorial on how to add SurveyJS Form Library to a jQuery application.
 ---
 # Add a Survey to a jQuery Application

-This step-by-step tutorial will help you get started with the SurveyJS Form Library in a jQuery application.
+This step-by-step tutorial will help you get started with SurveyJS Form Library in a jQuery application.
 To add a survey to your jQuery application, follow the steps below:

 - [Link SurveyJS Resources](#link-surveyjs-resources)
 - [Create a Model](#create-a-model)